jimmoua/4043-thanos-tech/readme.md

 We will be having scrum meetings **every week** on Thursday from 2:30pm - 3:50pm (CST), although this may be subject to change if there is a class meeting that day.

 ## Continuous Integration and Continuous Delivery
-We are going to be using **Jenkins** for CI/CD.
-Our Jenkins server can be found [here](http://ec2-3-16-27-37.us-east-2.compute.amazonaws.com:8080/).

-What is Jenkins?
-Here is a small excerpt from Wikipedia.

-> Jenkins is a free and open source automation server.
-It helps automate the parts of software development related to building, testing, and deploying, facilitating continuous integration and continuous delivery.
+We will let GitHub Actions handle our CI/CD.

-To keep it short, we will all be commiting code to the code repository. **We need to make sure that every time we make a push, our code is able to merge with the master branch and that all unit tests pass**.
+We will be commiting code to the code repository. **We need to make sure that every time we make a push, our code is able to merge with the master branch and that all unit tests pass**.
 This helps with merge conflicts and making sure nothing breaks when pushing new code commits.
-Every time we make a push to the GitHub repository, I will have Jenkins set up so that it will do these steps in the following order:
+For all PR's, GitHub Actions should do the following:

 1. Builds the project for a specific branch
 2. Runs unit tests to see if they pass
-3. Deploy to a server (if needed)
+3. Deploy to the staging server (master)

-If any of these steps fail, **the developer responsible for the commits that broke the Jenkins build needs to go back and fix their code so that it may merge with master without any major issues**.
+If any of these steps fail, **the developer needs to go back and fix their code so that it may merge with master without any issues**.

 # Project Details